dayseanm04/network/CCNA/Spanning-Tree-Protocol/README.md

 <img width="452" height="290" alt="Screenshot 2025-11-01 234623" src="https://github.com/user-attachments/assets/71d89191-7753-41dd-b4cc-e761e433929c" />

 **Note: In this topology STP puts one of the Switch3 port in a blocking state to prevent loops.
-So Switch 3 will not foward a broadcast frame to Switch2 via that port.**
+So Switch 3 will not foward a broadcast frame to Switch2 via that port.
+And Switch 2 will aslo not foward a broadcast from to Switch 3 via that port**

 ---